oar-team/oar-vagrant/README.md

 oar-vagrant
 ===========

-Using Vagrant to test OAR installations in its different flavors
+Using Vagrant to test OAR's different flavors of installation